 Censure.
 A censure is an official statement that the student has violated a University regulation, and serves as a formal reprimand.
 A censure also indicates that future violations will likely result in a more serious level of sanctioning.

 Campaigning Restrictions.
 Campaign restrictions can be placed on a candidate or joint ticket organization that has violated the code by the SEC.
-Restrictions disallow a candidate or political party to partake in a specific campaign activity, such as chalking, distributing literature, electronic campaigning, speaking to student groups, etc. for a duration determined by the SEC based on the severity of the violation.
+Restrictions disallow a candidate or political party to partake in a specific campaign activity, such as chalking, distributing literature, electronic campaigning, speaking to student groups, etc., for a duration determined by the SEC based on the severity of the violation.

 Suspension of Campaign Activity.
 Suspension of Campaign Activity is a serious sanction that requires candidates or a joint ticket organization to cease all campaign activity for a duration determined by the SEC based on the severity of the violation.